rladies/meetup-presentations_budapest/Meetup_2017_09_21/shiny_steps.md

 At any point to run your app, either press the green run App button in RStudio, or paste the following to your R console: `shiny::runApp(launch.browser = TRUE)`

-### Step 1 - try where we left off in June
+### Step 0 - try where we left off in June

 Check whether you can run the app.

-The ui tells us what type of inputs and outputs has to be shown in what layout, and contains static content not depending on data on calculation: e.g. labels, menu bars, etc. The layout is based on a 12 wide rectangular grid system.
+The ui tells us what type of inputs and outputs has to be shown in what layout, and contains static content not depending on data or calculation: e.g. labels, menu bars, etc. The layout is based on a 12 wide rectangular grid system.

 The server is responsible for calculations and filling the input and output containers in the ui with actual content.